 This space by Space Exploration and White Arrow is set in an old Williamsburg schoolhouse, but it still feels young and fresh.
 The Yves Klein blue table steals the show—a color that is also repeated on the daybed by the fireplace.
 The bold choice of colors and graphic patterns makes this a fearless modern space.

-Why it's great: The combination of colors and shapes in this updated classic space is unique and unexpected.
-By bringing back period-appropriate architectural detailing to the room and introducing iconic modern furnishings—Milo Baughman–inspired swivel chairs, Tobia Scarpa couches, and a Josef Frank rug—the designers were able to create a striking space that paid homage to the past while honoring great modern design.
+Why it's great: The combination of colors and shapes in this formerly classic space is unique and unexpected.
+By bringing back period-appropriate architectural detailing to the room and introducing iconic modern furnishings—Milo Baughman–inspired swivel chairs, Tobia Scarpa couches, and a Josef Frank rug—the designers were able to create a striking space that pays homage to old and new design.

 In Mandy Moore's family room, designed by Sarah Sherman Samuel, a long floating terrazzo bench runs the entire length of the wall, serving both as hearth and extra seating.
 The light colors and mixed materials bring this midcentury-modern space into the present while respecting the styles and proportions of the period.

-Nate Berkus and Jeremiah Brent's Los Angeles main living room is a veritable treasure trove of found objects, important design pieces, and valuable antiques—but it doesn't feel that way.
+Nate Berkus and Jeremiah Brent's Los Angeles main living room is a veritable treasure trove of found objects, important design pieces, and valuable antiques—but it's a far cry from archaic.
 The design duo has a knack for sourcing important design pieces while still having the ability to make the room look and feel lived-in and personal.

 Why it's great: The color palette of the space is limited to white marble and upholstery, wood tones, and black accents—which helps to bring the many periods and styles present in the room together.
 Moreover, the large space features many different seating areas—from accent chairs to sofas and even a game table—which all contribute to making the room feel cozy and not cavernous.

 Why it's great: A tall tree on the inside of the room helps blend the exterior gardens and the interior of the living room in true California style.
-Midcentury chairs, like the Flag Halyard, are layered in the space with rugs, sheepskin throws, and pillows to create a comfortable laid-back vibe and soften the stark contemporary architecture.
+Midcentury chairs, like France & Son's Flag Halyard, are layered in the space with rugs, sheepskin throws, and pillows to create a comfortable laid-back vibe and soften the stark contemporary architecture.